Welcome to HCAPS's Myopia Week of Action!

 Here are several ways to get involved during this week of action:

-Urge Your Member of Congress to Support Myopia Awareness Report Language in FY26 Labor-HHS Bill
+Urge Your Member of Congress to Support the EDVI Act

-We encourage you to join us by sending a letter to YOUR member of Congress with just the click of a button here.
+We encourage you to join us by sending a letter to your lawmakers with just the click of a button here.

-HCAPS is spreading the word on the dangers of the myopia epidemic and what we can do to help.
-Read our press release and two op-eds from HCAPS Chairman Dr. David Cockrell, then share these resources with your network!
+HCAPS is spreading the word on the importance of early detection and what advocates can do to help.
+Read our press release and op-ed and share it with your network!

 Share Your Story